gyektai/algo-mixer/README.md

 # algo-mixer
-Mixer for the algorand blockchain.
+The first mixer for the algorand blockchain.

 How to use: